The Nest

 If you’re the person selling the property, it’s a major letdown.

 BOM stands for “back on the market” in real estate and is a common acronym used by real estate agents.
-As the name suggests, a listing BOM is available after a written offer or contract fell through.
+As the name suggests, a listing BOM is available after a written offer or contract falls through.

 There are two causes.